Colin Powell: Early life and education

 While at school, Powell worked at a local baby furniture store, where he picked up Yiddish from the Eastern European Jewish shopkeepers and some of the customers.
-He once spoke to a Jewish reporter in Yiddish, much to the man's surprise.
 He also served as a Shabbos goy, helping Orthodox families with needed tasks on the Sabbath.
-He received a Bachelor of Science degree in geology from the City College of New York in 1958 and said that he was a "C average" student.
-Powell also graduated from George Washington University with an MBA in 1971 and an Honorary Doctor of Public Service in 1990.
+He received a bachelor of science degree in geology from the City College of New York in 1958 and said that he was a "C average" student.
+While at CCNY, Powell shifted his study focus to the Reserve Officers' Training Corps (ROTC) and became a "straight A student" in it; he held the distinction of being the first chairman to have attained his commission through the ROTC.
+Powell also graduated from George Washington University with an MBA in 1971 and was awarded an honorary doctor of public service in 1990.